 A comprehensive presentation outlining birth parent (both mother and father) rights and Adoption Law in Illinois.
 Also discusses how working with a reputable agency can protect the adoptive parents, birth parents, and children.

 An in-service designed to identify the emotional process birth mothers experience when considering an adoption plan.
 Discussions include what to expect, language to use, and how to be an advocate for your patient.

 A presentation specifically designed for physicians’ grand rounds.
 Focus on understanding the dynamics of unplanned pregnancy decisions, adoption resources today, and the physician’s role in the process.

-A seminar exploring typical scenarios surrounding a patient who is considering adoption.
-Discussion about the role of the nurse, including key interventions within the documented plan of care: social work referral, communication, legal rights, emotional components and support strategies for new moms considering adoption.
+Explore typical scenarios surrounding a patient who is considering adoption.
+This presentation will discuss the role of the nurse, including key interventions within the documented plan of care: social work referral, communication, legal rights, emotional components and support strategies for new moms considering adoption.